-Slavery and Blackburn’s Cotton – Part Two
+Slavery and Blackburn’s Cotton – Part Four

 In his second blog post on links between the cotton industry in Blackburn and the exploitation of enslaved people, Bruce Wilkinson examines the triangular trade from the port of Lancaster.